 - Each request supports options for date-range limitations, ordering options, and pagination.

 - Attendee information for meetings is provided by Lstmeeting attendeeHistory, LsteventattendeeHistory… and is on a per meeting basis using the meeting key.
-(NOTE: For global reporting on all public and private meeting histories, issue the listed commands using a WebEx site administrator's credentials.)

 - Site Administration